leganux/msgonest-cli/README.md

 Create a JSON Configuration File: Define the structure of your microservice and the necessary components using the JSON format described above.

-Run rumor-cli: Execute the command-line tool, passing the JSON configuration file as an argument.
+Run msgonest-cli: Execute the command-line tool, passing the JSON configuration file as an argument.

 Generate Code: The tool will generate the specified components based on the provided configuration.
-By using rumor-cli, developers can significantly reduce the time spent on repetitive coding tasks and focus more on the unique aspects of their microservices projects.
+By using msgonest-cli, developers can significantly reduce the time spent on repetitive coding tasks and focus more on the unique aspects of their microservices projects.

 ### Get started